maple cranberry apple pie

 At the risk of getting a little sappy here, I have to say something before I get to the cooks notes.
 I think the reason so many of us love Thanksgiving so much, and why so many people go beyond the comfort of their tried and true recipes, and easy slow cooker make-it-work-people dinners, and make something a little special is for that feeling, of working really hard on something, sharing it with the people we love, and feeling proud of it.

 So this month, in honor of that collective enthusiasm for cooking from scratch and sharing it with our loved ones, you’ll be seeing another pie coming your way.
 I will also be sharing a killer new Thanksgiving stuffing recipe that is 100% gluten-free.
 And 100% delicious.
 I am perfecting it as we speak.
 I will also be having a guest blogger (or two?)
-Be sure to check out the Thanksgiving collection of recipes already on the site, and please drop me an email letting me know if you’re looking for something in particular that you can’t find.
+Be sure to check out the Thanksgiving collection of recipes already on the site.
+And don’t miss this Ultimate Guide to Gluten-Free Pie by Fearless Dining for some awesome ideas.
+Please drop me an email letting me know if you’re looking for something in particular that you can’t find.

 Baking it on the bottom rack ensures a nicely cooked bottom crust that holds up well, with minimal over cooking of the top.
-I use a higher temp to set the crust so it doesn’t slump, and then reduced it to make sure that it doesn’t over brown before the starches in the filling gelatinize and the apples become tender.
-If for any reason your crust is becoming too brown around the edges, shield them with a bit of alminum foil or use a pie shield. *
+I use a higher temp to set the crust so it doesn’t slump, and then reduced it to make sure that it doesn’t over-brown before the starches in the filling gelatinize and the apples become tender.
+If for any reason your crust is becoming too brown around the edges, shield them with a bit of aluminum foil or use a pie shield.

 I really loved the crunch of the almonds, which is surprising since pecans are a favorite around here.
 Use whatever nut you like though.